Dangote’s Fuel Import Suit Stalled over Service of Court Processes

 Alex Enumah in Abuja

-Hearing in the suit by Dangote Petroleum Refinery and Petrochemicals Company was on Monday stalled at the Federal High Court, Abuja, due to delay in the service of court’s documents on the respondents.
+Hearing in the suit by Dangote Petroleum Refinery and Petrochemicals Company was yesterday, stalled at the Federal High Court, Abuja, due to a delay in the service of court’s documents on the respondents.

-Dangote, by the suit, is seeking to stop the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) from issuing licence for the importation of fuel to six oil marketing companies.
+Dangote by the suit was seeking to stop the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) from issuing licence for the importation of fuel to six oil marketing companies.

-While NMDPRA is the first defendant, the Nigeria National Petroleum Corporation Limited (NNPCL), AYM Shafa Limited, A. A. Rano Limited, T. Time Petroleum Limited, 2015 Petroleum Limited, and Matrix Petroleum Services Limited are second to seventh defendants respectively in the originating summons, marked: FHC/ABJ/CS/1324/2024 dated September 6, 2024.
+While NMDPRA is the 1st defendant, the Nigeria National Petroleum Company Limited (NNPCL), AYM Shafa Limited, A. A. Rano Limited, T. Time Petroleum Limited, 2015 Petroleum Limited, and Matrix Petroleum Services Limited are second to seventh defendants respectively in the originating summons, marked: FHC/ABJ/CS/1324/2024 dated September 6, 2024.

-Dangote Refinery through its lawyer, Dr. Ogwu Onoja (SAN), is praying the court to nullify import licences issued by NMDPRA to the NNPCL and the five other companies for the purpose of importing refined petroleum products.
+Dangote Refinery through its lawyer, Dr. Ogwu Onoja, SAN, prayed the court to nullify import licences issued by NMDPRA to the NNPCL and the five other companies for the purpose of importing refined petroleum products.

-The plaintiff is also praying the court to declare that NMDPRA was in violation of Sections 317(8) and (9) of the Petroleum Industry Act (PIA) by issuing licences for the importation of petroleum products, since such licences should only be issued in circumstances where there is a petroleum product shortfall.
+The plaintiff is also praying the court to declare that NMDPRA was in violation of Sections 317(8) and (9) of the Petroleum Industry Act (PIA) by issuing licenses for the importation of petroleum products, since such licenses should only be issued in circumstances where there is a petroleum product shortfall.

-At the resumed hearing on Monday, Mr George Ibrahim (SAN), who appeared for the Dangote Refinery, informed the court that the matter was fixed for report of settlement or report of service.
+At the resumed hearing yesterday, Mr. George Ibrahim, SAN, who appeared for the Dangote Refinery informed the court that the matter was fixed for report of settlement or report of service.

-Ibrahim, however, said they had been unable to take any step to effect service of the processes, adding that issues of reconciliation had also not been looked into because of a motion filed to amend their originating summons due to the error discovered in the earlier application.
+Ibrahim, however, said they had been unable to take step to effect service of the processes and that issues of reconciliation had also not been looked into because of a motion filed to amend their originating summons due to the error discovered in the earlier application.

 He said the application was dated November 25, 2024 and filed November 28, 2024.

-The counsel to NMDPRA, Mathew Bukar (SAN); lawyer to the third, fourth and seventh defendants (AYM Shafa, A.A.
-Rano Limited and Matrix Limited), Ahmed Raji (SAN), and that of fifth and sixth defendants (T. Time Petroleum and 2015 Petroleum Limited), Divine Oguru, told the court that they were yet to be served with the plaintiff’s application.
+Counsel to NMDPRA, Mathew Bukar, SAN; lawyer to the 3rd, 4th, and 7th defendants (AYM Shafa, A.A.
+Rano Limited and Matrix Limited), Ahmed Raji, SAN, and that of 5th and 6th defendants (T. Time Petroleum and 2015 Petroleum Limited), Divine Oguru, told the court that they were yet to be served with the plaintiff’s application.

-But Ademola Abimbola, who appeared for NNPCL (second defendant), said he was only served with the application at about 9am before the court began sitting.
+But Ademola Abimbola, who appeared for NNPCL (2nd defendant), said he was only served with the application at about 9am in the morning before the court began sitting.

 The lawyer, who said the plaintiff amended the suit because it was already in the media, said the application would be studied for appropriate response.

-The trial Judge, Justice Inyang Ekwo, told the lawyer to Dangote that he, “has not been able to position this matter to be heard and that is the cause of the adjournment”.
+The trial Judge, Justice Inyang Ekwo told lawyer to Dangote that, he, “have not been able to position this matter to be heard and that is the cause of the adjournment.”

 The judge, who advised a counsel representing the party seeking to be joined, Olanrewaju Oshinaike, to wait until the processes were regularised, adjourned the matter till January 30 for mention.